Eşref Armağan: Exhibitions and media

 He has displayed his work at more than 20 exhibitions in Turkey, Italy, China, the Netherlands and the Czech Republic.
 He has appeared several times on television and in the press in Turkey and has been on programs on Al Jazeera, BBC and ZD.

 Volvo ad campaign

 In 2009, Armağan was invited by Volvo to paint the new model S60 as part of a social media campaign.

 Prior to the release of the S60, Volvo asked him to paint his interpretation of the then unreleased model as a promotional piece.
 This was a key demonstration of his ability to sense form and perspective, as well as contrast between the landscape and the car.

-Armagan absorbs the information by walking around the car, highlighting the key aspects of the car model such as the hood and the side.
-He then depicts the car on a road using a ¾ perspective.
+Armağan absorbed the information by walking around the car, highlighting the key aspects of the car model such as the hood and the side.
+He then depicted the car on a road using a ¾ perspective.

 His work was documented in a series of videos posted on Volvo's Facebook page.
 The resulting painting of the S60 sold on eBay for US$3,050.
-The Canadian non-profit charity organization World Blind Union (WBU) was the benefactor of the auction.
+The Canadian non-profit charity organization World Blind Union was the benefactor of the auction.